Music/Therapy (MUTH)

 Corequisite(s): MUTH 320.
 Prerequisite(s): MUTH 315.
 Special fee.
 Continuation of MUTH 315.

-MUTH 410 Music Therapy with Adults (3 credits)
+MUTH 410 Music Therapy and Wellbeing Across the Lifespan II (3 credits)

 MUTH 415 Music Therapy Practicum V (1 credit)